Aditya-gam/survey-studio/README.md

 Common CI issues and resolutions:
 - Missing Poetry: ensure the workflow installs the pinned Poetry version.
 - Coverage below 95%: add or improve tests; check exclusions in `pyproject.toml`.
-- Mypy import errors: add stubs or dependencies under mypy hook `additional_dependencies`.
+- Pyright import errors: add stubs or dependencies under Pyright configuration in `pyproject.toml`.
 - **Secrets false positives**: update the baseline after verifying the match is benign.

 ### Hook Order and Idempotency